FH-Silva/FH-Silva/README.md

 - 🎓 Programming student and passionate about technology

-- 💻 Currently improving my front-end skills.
+- 💻 Currently improving my programming skills.
 However, my eyes are on the back end, with Java and C#, where I intend to focus my future efforts.

 - 📫 Let's exchange ideas about technology, programming, coffee and collaborate?
 Find me at: